|

 There have been many interesting real horse events at SouthCon over the

 years.
-Attendees enjoy the American Morgan Horse in demonstrations showing
+Attendees have enjoyed seeing the Morgan Horse in demonstrations showing

 the breed's suitability for various disciplines.
 The show's competition has always